 Everything else that you may hear is beside the point.
 They have found nothing that they were searching for so far.
 If they do, I will update this.

 |Digging a hole in Poland.
 August 2016.|

 UPDATE 3 SEPTEMBER 2016It is quite easy to be smug about these things.
-"I knew it all along" your smug tone says as you stick the knife into the back of the very idea that a Nazi gold train exists anywhere near where a bunch of "adventurers" have been digging to find one in some backwater in Poland.
+"I knew it all along," your smug tone says as you stick the knife into the back of the very idea that a German gold train exists anywhere near where a bunch of "adventurers" has been digging to find one in some backwater in Poland.

 Well, I'm not smug at all.
 I wish these fellows would find their train.
 It would be fascinating, not because of the value of the gold, but because of the history.
 They can have all the gold they want, I would just like to see a historic relic uncovered.